Interested in knowing how the Nectar mattress and the Casper Original mattress compare?

 It contains memory foam but only in one layer.
-So it lacks the memory foam feel of the Nectar mattress.
+So, it lacks the all-memory foam feel of the Nectar mattress.

-The first layer consists of open-cell polyfoam.
+The first layer consists of a very soft open-cell poly foam.
 Casper calls it Airscape foam, alluding to its breathability.
 It has better airflow than memory foam, which helps keep the mattress cool.

-The second memory foam layer has a different design from the other layers.
+The second memory foam layer uses a different design from the other layers.
 It’s divided into three sections along the length of the mattress with each section having a different level of firmness

 This zoned design provides optimal spinal alignment and extra contouring support under the hips and shoulders.

-A thick high-density polyfoam base provides overall support and stability.
+Whereas the thick high-density poly foam base provides overall support and stability.

 The three foam layers are wrapped in a breathable polyester cover.